Photo: Jules Verne Times Two / Wikimedia Commons

 Price: €350–3,000/night | Location: Praça Luís de Camões 2, Chiado

-Bairro Alto Hotel is the finest hotel in Lisbon — the extraordinary 18th-century building on the Praça Luís de Camões (the extraordinary square at the heart of the Chiado neighborhood, the monument to Portugal’s greatest poet), the extraordinary rooftop terrace (the finest hotel terrace view in Lisbon — the extraordinary panorama over the Chiado, the Tejo estuary, and the Almada hills), and the outstanding BA Grill restaurant (the finest hotel restaurant in Lisbon — the extraordinary Portuguese cuisine, the extraordinary wine list of Portuguese wines, the extraordinary position).
-The hotel reopened after comprehensive renovation in 2023 and is at its finest point.
+Bairro Alto Hotel leads the Lisbon field.
+It occupies an 18th-century building on the Praça Luís de Camões — the square at the heart of the Chiado neighborhood, with its monument to Portugal’s greatest poet — and its rooftop terrace offers the best hotel view in Lisbon, a panorama over the Chiado, the Tejo estuary, and the Almada hills.
+The BA Grill is the standout hotel restaurant in the city, with serious Portuguese cuisine and a deep list of Portuguese wines.
+The hotel reopened after comprehensive renovation in 2023 and has never been better.

 Verride Palácio Santa Catarina — Azulejo Magnificence